 Building Committee for Brookline High School Expansion Project

-In February 2015, the Board of Selectmen, School Committee, and Advisory Committee all voted to forego partnering with the Massachusetts School Building Authority in order to accelerate this project, created additional design flexibility and reduce total costs of the project.
-In December 2016, the Building Department, School Committee, and Board of Selectmen began the next phase in the project -- the Feasibility Study -- with the appointment of the Building Committee for the Brookline High School Expansion Project.
+In February 2015, the Select Board, School Committee, and Advisory Committee all voted to forego partnering with the Massachusetts School Building Authority in order to accelerate this project, create additional design flexibility and reduce total costs of the project.
+In December 2016, the Building Department, School Committee, and Select Board began the next phase in the project -- the Feasibility Study -- with the appointment of the Building Committee for the Brookline High School Expansion Project.
 The Feasibility Study will identify the preferred design for the expansion and develop preliminary costs.
 The Feasibility Study will be conducted by HMFH Architects and be completed in April 2016.
-Please see Upcoming Public Meetings for a the schedule of scheduled meetings of the BHS Building Committee.
-Email a question or a comment regarding the BHS Expansion.
+Please see Upcoming Public Meetings for scheduled meetings of the BHS Building Committee.
+Submit questions and comments here.

-To sign up to receive regular email updates on the BHS Expansion, click here and select the "Building Committee for Brookline High School Expansion Project."
+Sign up for regular email updates here, then select the "Building Committee for Brookline High School Expansion Project."

-- The Building Committee shall advise and support the Building Commission, Board of Selectmen and School Committee in connection with their authority and responsibilities for the construction and alteration of town buildings and structures under Article 3.7 of the General By-Laws of the Town of Brookline.
+- The Building Committee shall advise and support the Building Commission, Select Board, and School Committee in connection with their authority and responsibilities for the construction and alteration of town buildings and structures under Article 3.7 of the General By-Laws of the Town of Brookline.